kyl191/ansible-role-openvpn/README.md

 | openvpn_uninstall            | boolean | true, false | false             | Set to true to uninstall the OpenVPN service                                  |
 | openvpn_use_ldap             | boolean | true, false | false             | Active LDAP backend for authentication.
 Client certificate not needed anymore |
 ### Config fetching
+Change these options if you need to adjust how the configs are download to your local system
 | Variable                            | Type    | Choices     | Default      | Comment                                                                                                                                   |
 |-------------------------------------|---------|-------------|--------------|-------------------------------------------------------------------------------------------------------------------------------------------|
 | openvpn_fetch_client_configs        | boolean | true, false | true         | Download generated client configurations to the local system                                                                              |